 Our goal is to provide the highest quality kiteboarding lessons and kiting experience.
-We offer a fleet of support jetskis and the latest state of the art gear from kitesurfing industy leaders such as: Best Kiteboarding, Cabrinha, North Kiteboarding, Slingshot, F-one, Ben Wilson Surf, Liquid Force, Ocean Rodeo, Airush, Gopro, Ripcurl, Hyperflex, Mystic, and Dakine.
+We offer a fleet of support jetskis, boat, and the latest state of the art gear from kitesurf industy leaders such as: Cabrinha, North, Slingshot, Ozone, Naish, Liquid Force, Ocean Rodeo, Airush, F-one, Core, Gopro, Ripcurl, Xcel, Hyperflex, Mystic, Ion, and Dakine.
 Please visit Long Island and learn how to kiteboard from our IKO certified instructors at the best place to take kiteboarding lessons in NY, and maybe the world!

 Bermuda High Provides Record Number Days of Kiteable SW Wind